-If you or a loved one has taken an SGLT2 inhibitor and are now suffering or have suffered from kidney damage, renal failure, diabetic ketoacidosis, stroke or heart attack, contact the SGLT2 inhibitor attorneys at Martin, Harding & Mazzotti, LLP at 1800LAW1010 (1.800.529.1010) today.
+If you or a loved one has taken an SGLT2 inhibitor like Invokana and are now suffering or have suffered from kidney damage, renal failure, diabetic ketoacidosis, stroke or heart attack, contact the SGLT2 inhibitor attorneys at Martin, Harding & Mazzotti, LLP at 1800LAW1010 (1.800.529.1010) today.
 We’ll review your case to determine the best course of action to get the justice and compensation you may be entitled to.

 Our legal team is available to serve you from multiple offices across New York State and Vermont, including: Albany, NY, Saratoga, NY, Schenectady, NY, White Plains, NY, Rochester, NY, Plattsburgh, NY, Utica, NY, Buffalo, NY, New York City, NY, Manchester, VT and Burlington, VT.
 Call us any time, 24/7 if you’ve been wrongfully injured, disabled or have lasting medical issues as a result of prescribed type-2 diabetes drugs such as: Invokana, Jardiance, Farxiga, Invokamet, Glyxambi or Xigduo XR.